Self-revealed Stereotypes Activity: A Simple Overview

-The self-revealed stereotypes activity is a tool derived from family therapy which can be used to help bring divided groups together.
-In it, groups reflect on the negative stereotypes that exist in relation to them, refute most of the stereotypes and reflect on any truths they may contain.Summary by The World of Work Project
+The self-revealed stereotypes activity is a tool derived from family therapy.
+It is used to help bring divided groups together.
+In it, groups reflect on the negative stereotypes that exist in relation to them.
+They then refute most of the stereotypes and reflect on any truths they may contain.

-How the activity works
+How the Activity Works

-Part 1 – Brainstorming negative stereotypes
+Part 1 – Brainstorming Negative Stereotypes

 Each group spends time brainstorming what they think the negative stereotypes that exist about them as a group are.
 They capture the negative stereotypes on a flip-chart as they identify them.
 Once both groups have completed this discussion, this part of the activity ends.

-Part 2 – Refuting the stereotypes
+Part 2 – Refuting the Stereotypes

-The second part of the activity starts the sharing process.
+The second part of the self-revealed stereotypes activity starts the sharing process.
 And it’s here that groups start to get to understand each other and the lived experiences that have led to the variously held opinions.

-Part 3 – A germ of truth
+Part 3 – A Germ of Truth

 Lastly, having refuted the stereotypes that they think relate to them, each group then searches for the “germ of truth” that may exist within those stereotypes.
 They should say that though they don’t fully agree with them, that there may be some slight truth underlying these stereotypes and they acknowledge what this is and share it.
 This is a form of accepting some of the negativity that relates to their identity, and acknowledging this to the other group in the activity.

-Outcomes of the Activity
+Outcomes of the Self-revealed Stereotypes Activity

 The fact that this all takes place in a spaced shared with another group results in connections being formed between the groups.
 The acknowledgement of fallibility is almost of a form of vulnerability which helps build bridges.

 Also, the reflections on lived experiences throughout the play-back stage helps each group get to see the other group as people and individuals.
 This, hopefully, helps them gain some understanding of why they think the things they do and behave in the ways that they do.